Arctos GPW Military Watches

-Once the reconstruction of the company quickly went ahead, it was renamed as “Arctos-Uhrenfabrik Philipp Weber” in 1947.
+Once the reconstruction of the company quickly went ahead, it was renamed to “Arctos-Uhrenfabrik Philipp Weber” in 1947.
 In 1956, the company boasted a world sensation by introducing its world time watch – the Arctos Horometer.
 Additionally, the Arctos Elite collection was presented for the first time to the audience in that year.
 This collection specifically appealed to the discerning customer and competed soon as a highest quality German watch with Swiss brands on the market.
 As the company specialized more and more in the segment of military watches, another milestone was reached in 1971 when it became the first German watch manufacturer to present a prototype of a quartz watch.

-In 1994, Arctos as well as other well-known watch manufacturers withdrew from the market.
+In 1994, Arctos, as well as other well-known watch manufacturers, withdrew from the market.
 They had no chance against the overwhelming competitors who entered the market with cheap digital watches.

 81 years after the foundation of Weber & Aeschbach, “Arctos Präzisionsuhren e.K.” was re-established and located in Aarbergen near Pforzheim in 2004.
 Financial and technical requirements were completed.
-Common experience, critical market analysis and surveys led to the continuation of the popular military watches.
+Common experience, critical market analysis, and surveys led to the continuation of the popular military watches.

 Since 2007, the company – as the first German watch manufacturer – sells a collection of watches made of zirconium oxide (ZrO2), high-tech ceramic, and titanium.